sifaatz/TelegramBot/README.md

 # TelegramBot
 Here will come a small python package to interact with telegram.
 It resulted from a small Raspberr-Pi project and the objective is to easily revceive and send messages to RPI which can be interpretated by Python.
 Very helpfull for me to maintain headless RPIs.
+Not comparable to the *telegram* package.

 ## How it works